a2geek/libvirt-bosh-cpi/docs/INSTALL.md

        --vars-file=manifests/libvirt-kvm-vars.yml
    ```
    Notes:
-   * For development, add `--ops-file=manifests/libvirt-cpi-dev.yml \` to bring in the local copy of the Libvirt CPI.
+   * For development, add `--ops-file=manifests/libvirt-cpi-dev.yml \` (_after_ the `libvirt-cpi.yml` declaration) to bring in the local copy of the Libvirt CPI.
    * `jumpbox-user.yml` operations file gives access to a user on the BOSH Director that has access to the `root` account.
 Useful for development work - feel free to leave it off.
    * `cpi-resize-disk.yml` indicates this CPI is able to resize a disk natively.
 Untested at this time.
 Feel free to leave it off; note that resizing means BOSH mounts two disks and copies files between the disks, and with current configuration that may not work.
    * `dns.yml` changes the default DNS based on the `internal_dns` entry.
 Leave it off unless you actually need it.
    * There are two sets of variable files for hypervisor selection: `kvm` and `qemu`, all of which are using the Openstack stemcell.
 From the Libvirt documentation, `kvm` is likely the best for performance reasons (`openstack-kvm-vars.yml`) as `qemu` virtualizes the entire CPU.
    * With current releases of [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment), the [reboot bug](https://github.com/cloudfoundry/bosh/issues/2131) has been resolved with more current versions of BPM.
 If you must use an older version of BOSH and the reboot deal is a problem, see the [bosh-reboot-patch](https://github.com/a2geek/bosh-reboot-patch) as it may prove useful.
 The best option is to get a more current installation of BOSH.
+   * Throttling can be enabled.
+Default is no throttling.
+Use the `--ops-file=manifests/throttle-noop.yml \` ops file to explicitly enable no-op throttling (default) or `--ops-file=manifests/throttle-file-lock.yml \` to enable file locking.
+The throttling is achieved by managing the number of _disks_ being created at any time.
+For a single host, the file I/O appears to be the weak point.
+Hosts with NVMe or fast SSD's likely will not require throttling.
+For old style spinning disks, enable the file throttle so save gnashing of teeth, not to mention timeouts!